-Crystal meth is a common amphetamine abused in the U.S. It is typically smoked, but can be snorted or injected.
+Crystal meth is a common amphetamine abused in the United States.
+It is typically smoked but can be snorted or injected.
 Continued use of meth destroys the brain’s dopamine and serotonin receptors, making it hard for users to experience the same pleasure.
 Cognitive-behavioral intervention therapy is an effective treatment for amphetamine addiction.

 Ativan is a powerful anti-anxiety medicine that is part of a class of substances called benzodiazepines.
 Ativan drug addiction is a severe disorder that can be damaging without professional addiction treatment.
 Ativan assists people with symptoms of short-term anxiety and is not intended for long-term use.

 Cocaine is a highly addictive Schedule II drug with a high potential for abuse.
 There are three standard methods of cocaine use, snorting, injecting, or smoking the drug.
-Serious adverse health effects can occur after the first use.
+Like other illicit drugs, cocaine can be fatal, even after the first use.

 Dilaudid is a prescription medication used to reduce moderate to severe pain caused by cancer and other medical conditions involving chronic pain.
 The generic name for Dilaudid is hydromorphone, a highly addictive substance.

 Fentanyl is a prescription opioid painkiller.
 The drug is so potent that doctors use it for patients who have fatal cancer.
 It is available as a transdermal patch and in oral and injectable formulations.

 Heroin is one of the leading contributors to the opiate epidemic.
 Heroin can be ingested in three ways, injecting, smoking, or snorting.
-The “high” from heroin will last a short amount of time, making the user need more of the drug.
+The “high” from heroin will last a short amount of time, making the user need more drugs.

 Methadone is a drug that is often used to ease the severity of drug withdrawal symptoms during the detoxification process.
 Methadone assistances people addicted to other drugs experience a reduction in withdrawal symptoms.